Built

 sustainability committees have a joint effect on their CSR performance.

-sustainability committees for a sample of S&P500 firms, we find that firms
+committees for a sample of S&P500 firms, we find that firms with a

-with a prospector business strategy are associated with better
+prospector business strategy are associated with better stakeholder-related CSR

-stakeholder-related CSR performance.
-In contrast, firms following a defender
+performance.
+In contrast, firms following a defender strategy are associated

-strategy are associated with worse third-party related CSR performance.
-Firms
+with worse third-party related CSR performance.
+Firms with a third-party